tengfeixue-victor/Medical-Report-Generation/README.md

 #### First, generate .json and .pkl data in "IUdata" folder (I have done it)

 #### Second, start train!
-- you can train directly, the performance will be tested after each epoch.
+- you can train directly, the performance will be **tested** after each epoch.
     ```
     $ python trainer.py
     ```

 ## Test
 Before testing, please only keep one set of weights in the **"model_weights"** folder, e.g., 1-finding_decoder-9.ckpt, 1-image_encoder-9.ckpt, 1-impression_decoder-9.ckpt.
+Only three .ckpt files are allowed in model_weights folder.

 Run
     ```